JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 Geraniums - Copyright 1998 Jan Voich

 Jan explains that - *The art supplies were limited.
-I used a box of colored pencils ( ten colors only ) - purchased in a local shop.*
+I used a box of colored pencils ( ten colors only ) - purchased in a local baja shop.*

 Palm Trees - Copyright 1998 Jan Voich